Anomaly Detection based on Markov Data: A Statistical Depth Approach: Additional Numerical Experiments

-This subsection provides detailed numerical experiments where we show the practical utility of the Markov depth concept introduced in this paper.
-Section \ref{sec:supp_anomaly_detection} expands on the anomaly detection examples presented in Section \ref{sec:numerical_experiments}, describing the process in detail as well as presenting additional results.
-In Section \ref{sec:visualization_clustering} we present Markovian DD-plots, a visualization technique useful for clustering, while Section \ref{sec:homogeneity_testing} shows an example of how to use the Markov depth for homogeneity testing.
+This appendix provides additional numerical experiments demonstrating the practical utility of the Markov depth concept.
+Section \ref{sec:supp_anomaly_detection} continues the experiments from Section~\ref{sec:numerical_experiments} by comparing our method with competitors.
+Section \ref{sec:visualization_clustering} presents Markovian DD-plots for clustering, and Section \ref{sec:homogeneity_testing} shows how to use Markov depth for homogeneity testing.
+The code for all experiments, as well as high resolution versions of the images presented, is available at {\githubRepo}.

-All the experiments presented in this section and in the main text were executed in an Apple M2 computer with 16 GB of RAM running MacOS 14.2.1 and Python 3.10.8.
-All the code is available in {\githubRepo}.